pghalliday/scp1/README.md

 // First create a promise to put a file on the remote system
 // If mode is not specified then the existing local file mode is used
-// If the file exists on the remote system, it's mode will not be changed client.put(localFile, remoteFile, mode)
+// If the file exists on the remote system, its mode will not be changed client.put(localFile, remoteFile, mode)
 // then create a promise to get get the file from the remote system
 // If mode is not specified then the existing remote file mode is used
-// If the file exists on the local system, it's mode will not be changed .then(client.get.bind(client, remoteFile, localFile, mode))
+// If the file exists on the local system, its mode will not be changed .then(client.get.bind(client, remoteFile, localFile, mode))
 // catch any errors
 .catch(error => {